bingoohuang/rotatefile/README.md

 rotatefile.File is an io.WriteCloser that writes to the specified filename.

 rotatefile.File opens or creates the logfile on first Write.
-If the file exists and is less than MaxSize megabytes, rotatefile will open and append to that file.
+If the file exists and is fewer than MaxSize megabytes, rotatefile will open and append to that file.
 If the file exists and its size is >= MaxSize megabytes, the file is renamed by putting the current time in a timestamp in the name immediately before the file's extension (or the end of the filename if there's no extension).
 A new log file is then created using original filename.

-Whenever a write would cause the current log file exceed MaxSize megabytes, the current file is closed, renamed, and a new log file created with the original name.
-Thus, the filename you give rotatefile.File is always the "current" log file.
+Whenever a write would cause the current log file to exceed MaxSize megabytes, the current file is closed, renamed, and a new log file created with the original name.
+Thus, the filename you give rotatefile.
+File is always the "current" log file.

 Backups use the log file name given to rotatefile.File, in the form `name.timestamp.ext`